nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/customizing-with-studio-and-view-designer.md

 This tutorial makes use of **View Designer**, a new customization tool for Nuxeo Web UI. **View Designer** is currently available through a limited release.
 If you don't have access yet and would like to try it out, please contact your Nuxeo representative.
 {{/callout}}

+## Introduction

+We've implemented a very simple workflow on the BCContract document type, `BCContractCancel_WF` allowing any BigCorp employee to cancel a contract.
+Once launched, the request will pass through a manager to confirm the cancellation.

+BigCorp now needs another feature added to the workflow: have someone from Accounting specify the amount to refund to the client, with a full refund automatically granted to cancellations that occur within 10 days of signing.

+In the steps below, we will show you how to add custom schemas, automation chains and workflow steps to fulfill this feature request.

 ## Setting Up

 First, we'll set up the Nuxeo Platform so it's ready for you to configure.